isaacgarza/dev-stack/docs/integration.md

 ## 📋 Overview

+### Quick Integration Patterns

+- **Spring Boot:** Use generated configuration for datasource, Redis, Kafka, and AWS services.
+- **CI/CD:** Use framework services in GitHub Actions, GitLab CI, or Docker Compose for integration tests.
+- **IDE Integration:** Connect to framework databases, Redis, Kafka, and LocalStack from IntelliJ or VS Code.
+- **Testcontainers:** Use framework images or connect to running services for integration tests.

 The framework automatically generates configuration files and provides seamless integration with popular development tools and frameworks.
 This guide shows how to make the most of these integrations.

 ## 🍃 Spring Boot Integration